 I’ve always felt Women’s ministries important and feel women working together can make great things happen.
-I am honored to be part of the leadership of the Pacific Northwest American Baptist Women’s Ministries as chairman of LOVE GIFT.
+I am honored to be part of the leadership of the Pacific Northwest American Baptist Women’s Ministries as Coordinator of Events.

 Currently I am filling the following positions: